 - Are there any two family structures in the neighborhood?

 Yes, several other two family houses were identified along Lindridge and Lindbergh.
-These were identified to have a basement apartment or an apartment attached to the rear of the home.
+These were identified to have a basement, top floor apartment or an apartment attached to the rear of the home.

 - What is zero lot line?

 This just means someone can own each side of the building separately fee simple, so it is not intended to be a rental type primary use development.
 There would be one primary dwelling building per platted lot so it would look like a single family home on each lot from the street.
 Each building has the typical side yards.
 A Special Administrative Permit is required for this type of development where COA development staff have to review the final plat for approval.